LingjieZHANG/learngit/readme.txt

-this is a line\nand this is another
+this is a line
+and this is another